How Do I Use Instagram Filters?

 5. Gender Neutral

-Tip: To avoid brands appearing in your searches, choose the Male or Female filter!
+Tip: To avoid brands appearing in your searches, choose the Male or Female filter.
+For searches where the gender isn't relevant, such as foodie or pet profiles, select Gender Neutral.

 Filter by Age

 Choose an age range for your influencers and their followers.
-For influencers, you can filter for any age above 18.
-For followers, the youngest range is from 13 to 17.
-For example, if you’re interested in targeting followers in the so-called “Generation Z,” then you can choose the range 18-24 and adjust the percentage of the audience that you want to fall into this category.
+If you’re interested in targeting followers in the so-called “Generation Z,” for example, then you can choose the range 18-24 and adjust the percentage of the audience that you want to fall into this category.

 Interests